WE ARE OPEN FOR IN-PERSON GATHERINGS

 STAY CONNECTED TO OUR COMMUNITY

-We now are offering an in-person experience for our kids on the first Sunday of the month, and create weekly kids content.
+We now are offering an in-person experience for our kids on the first and third Sunday of the month, and create weekly kids content.

 There are two options for young adults to get connected to community.
 Find a good fit for you.